cjoshmartin-com/resume/index.md

 *IU School Medicine - Radiology and Imaging Sciences* (Indianapolis, Indiana)

-* Creating value for Doctors and Research Students, by developing applications in Ruby on Rails and Python, committing code to Github then deploying said applications using Vagrent and Puppet.
+* Created value for doctors and research students, by developing applications in Ruby on Rails and Python, committing code to Github then deploying said applications using Vagrant and Puppet.

 ##### May 2016 - April 2017